salim-b/revealjs-tpl/slides.md

 ## indicators to show the amount of slides in a vertical stack
 ## see https://github.com/Martinomagnifico/reveal.js-verticator#configuration
 verticator:
-    enable: false
+    enable: true
-    darktheme: false # NOT YET SUPPORTED
+    darktheme: true # set to `false` if you use a light theme
-    color: '' # NOT YET SUPPORTED
+    color: ''
-    oppositecolor: '' # NOT YET SUPPORTED
+    oppositecolor: ''
 ---

 ::: notes